noi-techpark/odh-docs/source/datasets.rst

 Datasets in the Tourism Domain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. contents:: List of datasets in the tourism domain.
+   :local:

-Like in the previous section, the following information are provided for each
+Like in the previous section, the following information are provided
-listed dataset:
+for each of the above-listed dataset:

 * The licence of the data present in the dataset.
 * The output format of the API call.